We often get asked how AddSearch compares with other search platforms, in particular, Swiftype and Algolia.

 - Fast and friendly customer support

-However, if you have a complex database platform, or if you are looking to set up search personalization and have spare development resources, then Algolia might be the right choice for you.
+However, if you have a complex database platform or looking to set up search personalization and have spare development resources, then Algolia might be the right choice for you.